SDN Logo

 What is one of the specific questions they asked you?

-The most commonly asked interview questions at medical schools appear to be in the Multiple Mini Interview (MMI) format, where questions are confidential.
-Respondents may have been subject to a nondisclosure agreement regarding the specific questions asked during the MMI.
+The most commonly asked interview questions at medical schools seem to be part of the Multiple Mini Interview (MMI) format, which includes confidential questions.
+Respondents may have been subject to a nondisclosure agreement due to the nature of the MMI process.

-Students said most interesting question asked at University of Texas at Tyler School of Medicine discussed MMI format, suggesting a structured interview process that may involve scenarios and stations.
-Some respondents noted limitations due to nondisclosure agreements related to the MMI questions.
+Students said most interesting question asked at University of Texas at Tyler School of Medicine discussed was related to an MMI format, indicating a structured interview with multiple stations.
+Respondents may have been subject to a nondisclosure agreement regarding specific questions asked.

 Most respondents had an interview of more than 50 minutes.